single-cell-data/SOMA/abstract_specification.md

 The remaining parameters are passed directly to the respective type's `create` static method, except for `context`, which is always set to the current collection's context.

-`add_new_collection` has an extra parameter allowing control over the type of collection added:
+`add_new_collection` has an extra parameter allowing control over the kind of collection to be added:

 ```
-add_new_collection(string key, CollectionType type, string uri = "", PlatformConfig platform_config) -> SOMACollection
+add_new_collection(string key, CollectionType kind, string uri = "", PlatformConfig platform_config) -> SOMACollection
 ```

-- `type`: The type of collection to add.
+- `kind`: The kind of collection to add.
 For instance, if `SOMAExperiment` is provided, the newly-added collection, and the returned instance, will be a `SOMAExperiment`.

 ## SOMADataFrame